futoin/specs/draft/ftn6_iface_executor_concept.md

 Executor should be tighly integrated with MasterService implementation, if supported.
-It is required almost for each request to validate and generate HMAC.
+General FutoIn message verification should be based on HMAC checking.

-Executor should also integrate with AuthService consumer.
+Executor should also integrate with AuthService as consumer.

 *Note: Executor is allowed to pass control to implementation only if requested major version of interfaces exactly matches implemented version and minor version is greater than or equal